Rash Of Gun Violence Leaves At Least 2 People Dead In Philadelphia Wednesday Night

-PHILADELPHIA (CBS) — There’s been a rash of deadly gun violence across Philadelphia Wednesday night.
+PHILADELPHIA (CBS) — A rash of deadly gun violence across Philadelphia left two people dead Wednesday night.
 In just the course of an hour, five people were shot in two separate shootings.
-Two people were killed.

-In one of the shootings, a man was outside talking to a friend when he was gunned down.READ MORE: King Of Prussia Man Volunteering With Red Cross To Help Those Affected By Kentucky Tornadoes: 'It’s Just Something That’s In Me'
+In one of the shootings, a man was outside talking to a friend when he was gunned down.READ MORE: Suspects In String Of Gunpoint Robberies Under Arrest, Philadelphia Police Say

 At least five people were shot and two of them died.
 These deaths add to a homicide total that is now over 530.